Important Commercial Thermoplastic Materials

-Safety tools in ANSYS Mechanical are very important and very useful tools to see safety situation at your analyses.
-You need to select a proper safety tool to see your part’s or material’s safety situation according to boundry conditions that are applied.
-In here we explain what is maximum tensile stress safety tool and how apply it in ANSYS Mechanical.
+Safety tools in ANSYS® Mechanical are very important and very useful tools to see safety situation at your analyses.
+You need to select a proper safety tool to see your part’s or material’s safety situation according to boundary conditions that are applied.
+Here we explain what is maximum tensile stress safety tool and how to apply it in ANSYS® Mechanical.

-For brittle materials, compressive strength much more higher than tensile strength.
-If there is a compressive stress on a brittle material, this situation must be treated in an another way.
-Also it is not recommended to use tensile characteristics of a brittle material such as concrete or ceramics because their tensile strength value can not be determined accurateky because of their brittle nature.
+For brittle materials, compressive strength much higher than tensile strength.
+If there is compressive stress on a brittle material, this situation must be treated in another way.
+Also, it is not recommended to use the tensile characteristics of a brittle material such as concrete or ceramics because their tensile strength value can not be determined accurately because of their brittle nature.

-You can define required concentration factors(such as Kt) according to stress risers in your brittle material such as corners, inhomogenities.
-This concentration factor must be multiplied with tensile stress that is occur in your application.
+You can define required concentration factors(such as Kt) according to stress risers in your brittle material such as corners, inhomogeneities.
+This concentration factor must be multiplied by the tensile stress that occurs in your application.

-With the consideration of logical concentration factors and safety factors in Maximu Tensile Stress theory, it can give good results for static loadings on brittle materials.
+With the consideration of logical concentration factors and safety factors in Maximum Tensile Stress theory, it can give good results for static loadings on brittle materials.

-You can define ‘Max Tensile Stress’ from ‘Solution’ section in ANSYS Mechanical.
-Right click on ‘Solution’, hover your mouse on ‘Insert’ then hover your mouse on ‘Stress Tool’ as shown by red arrow above.
-Then select ‘Max Tensile Stress’ as in red box in ANSYS Mechanical.
+You can define ‘Max Tensile Stress’ from the ‘Solution’ section in ANSYS® Mechanical.
+Right-click on ‘Solution’, hover your mouse on ‘Insert’ then hover your mouse on ‘Stress Tool’ as shown by the red arrow above.
+Then select ‘Max Tensile Stress’ as in the red box in ANSYS® Mechanical.

-You can evalute the safety situation with three options.
-You can select one of these options as shown by above.
-Right click on ‘Stress Tool’ that you recently added, Insert>Stress Tool then select one of ‘Safety Factor’, ‘Safety Margin’, ‘Stress Ratio’ options in ANSYS Mechanical.
+You can evaluate the safety situation with three options.
+You can select one of these options as shown above.
+Right-click on ‘Stress Tool’ that you recently added, Insert>Stress Tool then select one of ‘Safety Factor’, ‘Safety Margin’, ‘Stress Ratio’ options in ANSYS® Mechanical.

-Fs means factor ıf safety, Slimit is the tensile strength of your material.
-Sigma1 is the maximum principal stress that is applied on your part.
-Ms is also safety margin.
+Fs means factor ıf safety, Slim is the tensile strength of your material.
+Sigma1 is the maximum principal stress that is applied to your part.
+Ms is also a safety margin.
 Sigma1(prime) is the stress ratio.

-Do not forget to leave your comments and questions below about Max Tensile Stress Safety Tool in ANSYS Mechanical.
-Your precious feedbacks are very important for us.
+Do not forget to leave your comments and questions below about Max Tensile Stress Safety Tool in ANSYS® Mechanical.
+Your precious feedbacks are very important to us.